nakmuaycoder/Testing-on-minst-MNIST/Keras/VAE/README.md

 ### Loss function

 The loss function of a VAE has 2 parts:
-- The reconstruction loss that measure the distance between the input and the output of the VAE ( MSE; Binary Cross Entropy)
+- The Reconstruction loss that measure the distance between the input and the output of the VAE ( MSE; Binary Cross Entropy)
 - The Kullback-Leibler (KL) divergence measuring the distance between <img src="https://render.githubusercontent.com/render/math?math=\mathcal{Q}(z|x)"> and <img src="https://render.githubusercontent.com/render/math?math=\mathcal{P}(z|x)">